mohapakram/Bubble-Sort/README.md

 # Bubble Sort

-In this project, the you will implement the bubble sort algorithm.
-Assignment is focused on the use of yield and passing a block to a method.
+In this project, I implement the bubble sort algorithm.
+This Assignment is focused on the use of yield and passing a block to a method.

 ## Built With